openalea/openalea.rtfd.io/doc/install.rst

 This will create a new environment called `openalea` with all packages released in OpenAlea 3.0.0 installed, see the list of them `here <https://github.com/openalea/openalea-meta>`_ .
 You can find the details about the release on `the release page <https://openalea.readthedocs.io/en/latest/release.html>`_ .

+> :warning: This *meta-package* that includes all openalea packages *plus* all dependencies is quite heavy (>1 Go).
+Install only required package for a lighter environment.

 Installing specific OpenAlea packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The *recommended* way to install OpenAlea is to create a new conda environment.

-First, create an environment named *openalea*:
+First, create an environment named *openalea*.

 Launch a console or a terminal (See Miniforge Prompt in Start menu on windows).
 In this console, to install a given openalea package <*package_name*> with its dependencies, execute this::